 Ravinia Festival supports the City of Highland Park in their Smoke Free efforts and is pleased to offer patrons two designated smoking areas, one located at the West Gate entrance and one located in the North parking lot.

 Please note that these are the only two areas in which smoking will be permitted by law.
-Smoking is prohibited on all other festival grounds and in the Park ‘N Ride loading areas.
+Smoking is prohibited on all other festival grounds and in the Park and Ride loading areas.

-Ravinia’s policy on E-Cigarettes is to treat them in the same manner as regular cigarettes, which is to say that their use is restricted to the designated smoking areas located in the North Lot and outside the West Gate, respectively.
+Ravinia’s policy on E-Cigarettes and vapor devices is to treat them in the same manner as regular cigarettes, which is to say that their use is restricted to the designated smoking areas located in the North Lot and outside the West Gate, respectively.